✓ Updated March 2026

 Essential Travel Tips

-Skip the rental car if you're staying downtown or near the waterfront!
-Long Beach has a surprisingly good public transit system.
-Use the Long Beach Transit app to plan your routes on buses and the Metro 'A' Line (Blue Line) which connects you to LA.
-Plus, ride-sharing services are readily available for longer distances.
+Skip the rental car if you're staying downtown or near the waterfront.
+Long Beach has a decent public transit system, including the free Long Beach Transit 'Passport' buses that circle popular tourist areas like the Aquarium and Shoreline Village.
+For longer distances, the Metro Blue Line connects you to LA County.

-Pack layers, even in summer.
-While daytime temperatures are usually warm and pleasant, the ocean breeze can pick up in the evenings, especially near the coast.
-A light jacket or sweater is a must for enjoying sunset strolls along the beach or outdoor dining.
+Pack layers, even in summer!
+Long Beach can get surprisingly breezy, especially near the coast in the evenings.
+A light jacket or sweater is a must for enjoying outdoor dining or strolling along the beach after sunset.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.